 Reports are entered directly on the EthicsPoint secure server to prevent any possible breach in security.
 EthicsPoint makes these reports available only to specific individuals within the company who are charged with evaluating the report, based on the type of violation and location of the incident.
-DeKalb County's Internal Auditors are the primary recipient of these reports.
 Each of these report recipients has had training in keeping these reports in the utmost confidence.